Yankees vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The New York Yankees and Oakland Athletics square off on Monday at 7:05 PM ET.
-Harrison Bader and Brent Rooker have been on a tear as of late for their respective squads.
+Gleyber Torres and Brent Rooker are the hottest hitters on the New York Yankees and Oakland Athletics, who meet on Tuesday at Yankee Stadium, at 7:05 PM ET.

-The favored Yankees have -210 moneyline odds to win against the underdog Athletics, who are listed at +170.
-The total for the matchup has been set at 8.5 runs.
+The Athletics are listed as +180 moneyline underdogs in this matchup against the Yankees (-225).
+The over/under for the matchup has been listed at 9 runs.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.